AndreeaIstrate/3DMP/finalproject-SIREN/README.txt

 Project status:
 Update 1.
 Created the project and decided the needed components.
 Update 2.
 Created the back and front support, the front proppeler and some small screws.
 Update 3.
-Created the propeller and the components of the mecanism.
+Created the propeller and the components of the mechanism.
+Update 4.
+Corrected the components of the mechanism, created the bullet and the handle with the crank.
+Added the joints and the contact between the components.